atikahmd/Superstore-Sales/README.md

 ![Bar Chart](https://github.com/atikahmd/Superstore-Sales/blob/main/visuals/01%20sales_profit.jpg?raw=true "Total Sales vs Gross Profit")

 However, in 2009, there was a 36.28% decline in gross profit at $1,962,275 and total sales at $7,625,996.
 The two subsequent years had an upward trend with 2011 recorded a 12.35% increase.

+It is important to investigate the steep decline in sales and profit in 2009 to eliminate risks of the business not breaking even or becoming unprofitable.
+From this point onwards, this analysis will focus on 2008 and 2009 data to identify potential issues and suggest improvements.

 The top 3 profit contributors are Telephones and Communication ($1,587,887), Copiers And Fax ($383,951) and Office Machines ($374,614).